careers-computer-forensics-examiner-990x358

 Computer Forensics Examiner Job Outlook & Salary Info

 Computer forensic specialists have been making headlines recently due to high-profile computer security breaches.
-Computer forensic specialists and their unique skill set can investigate the causes of data breaches when they happen and work with companies and government agencies to protect against them before they ever occur.
-For every Equifax leak, hundreds more will never make the front page, but still need to be investigated, which means plenty of work for these specialists.
+They investigate the causes of data breaches when they happen and work with companies and government agencies to protect against them before they ever occur.
+For every Equifax leak, hundreds more will never make the front page but still need to be investigated, which means plenty of work for these specialists.

-Another part of the computer forensics job description could be to testify in court and relate the evidence found during investigations.
-Often, those who are in the field will work with members of law enforcement, attorneys, and other forensic specialists to see if the collected evidence fits together in a legal case.
+Another part of the job description for computer forensics could be to testify in court and relate the evidence found during investigations.
+Often, those in the field will work with members of law enforcement, attorneys, and other forensic specialists to see if the collected evidence fits together in a legal case.

 Career Outlook for Computer Forensic Examiner

-The job outlook for those who decide to follow this career path is quite bright.
-Because the world increasingly uses computers, there is rrising demand for specialists with the knowledge and know-how to handle the crimes that follow.
+The job outlook for those who follow this career path is quite bright.
+Because the world increasingly uses computers, there is a rising demand for specialists with the knowledge and know-how to handle the crimes that follow.
 As noted above, growth is expected to be quite fast in the information security analyst field.
 The BLS also collects data for the computer system analyst job description, which overlaps with computer forensic examiners.

-According to the BLS, the computer system analyst field is expected to grow only 10 percent between 2022 and 2032 (BLS 2023).
-While not nearly as impressive as the information security analyst position, this rate is almost as fast as the expected rate of growth for all positions, on average, which is 3 percent.
+According to the BLS, the computer system analyst field is expected to grow 11 percent between 2023 and 2033 (BLS 2024).
+While not nearly as impressive as the information security analyst position, this rate is almost three times faster than the expected growth rate for all positions, on average, which is 4 percent.

-People who are interested in the outlook for the computer forensic examiner career and want to know more about the possibilities it can offer will find several professional organizations that offer resources and information.
-The International Society of Forensic Computer Examiners (ISFCE), and the International Association of Computer Investigative Specialists (IACIS) are two organizations that can offer unique insights into this growing career.
+People interested in the outlook for the computer forensic examiner career and want to know more about its possibilities will find several professional organizations that offer resources and information.
+The International Society of Forensic Computer Examiners (ISFCE) and the International Association of Computer Investigative Specialists (IACIS) are two organizations that can offer unique insights into this growing career.

 Computer Forensics Salary

-However, when considering salary, it is always important to remember that several disparate facts go into determining the pay for a job.
-The amount of experience and time in the field working as a specialist, as well as the type of work, and the geographic location are all important contributing factors.
-Having certifications can help as well when it comes to negotiating for a larger salary, as is evidenced later in this article.
+However, when considering salary, it is always important to remember that several disparate facts determine the pay for a job.
+The amount of experience and time spent in the field working as a specialist, the type of work, and the geographic location are all important contributing factors.
+Having certifications can also help when it comes to negotiating for a larger salary, as is evidenced later in this article.

 Because the BLS does not collect data specific to the computer forensic examiner’s specialty, it is worth examining other data sources.
-According to salary aggregator PayScale.com (2023), a forensic computer analyst in the U.S. earns a median salary of $76,289 per year.
-In more detailed terms, here were the salary percentiles for this occupation in the US according to PayScale.com:
+According to salary aggregator PayScale.com (2024), a forensic computer analyst in the U.S. earns a median salary of $78,753 per year.
+In more detailed terms, here are the salary percentiles for this occupation in the US according to PayScale.com:

 • 10th percentile: $55,000